SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackSetMigrationScriptDesign.md

 - Checks that no StackSet operation is currently `RUNNING`

 ### Key differences from single-stack validate
-- No source version detection (StackSet base parameters are mapped by the same v2.15 mapper)
+- Source version detection moved to Phase 2 (per-instance via `get-template`); if `-v` is provided, it is validated here against supported versions (v2.12–v2.15)
 - Admin and execution role ARNs are read from the StackSet's own metadata

 ### Issues and design decisions